PeterStanding/PeterStanding/README.md

 ## Hi there 👋

-My name is Peter, someone who is aiming to start a promisiing Career with the IT field, based in the United Kingdom
+My name is Peter, someone who is aiming to start a promising Career with the IT field, based in the United Kingdom

 🎓 2021 Graduate from University of Portsmouth achieving a MEng Computer Science Degree

+Currently solved 3 / 3757 LeetCode Problems (Starting with Easy)

 Since January 2025 I have been relearning coding languages using the Code Signal Website.
-I modules I have completed and working on are:
+The modules I have completed and working on are:

-Currently solved 3 / 3757 LeetCode Problems (Starting with Easy)

 ✅ C++ Programming for Beginners